viewdo/x-ui/packages/core/src/components/x-data-provider-cookie/readme.md

 `{cookie:(key)}`

 When included on the page, this component automatically shows a banner to collect consent from the user.
-You MUST supply clickable elements and decorate them with **x-accept** and **x-reject** attributes, respecting the the user's decision.
+You MUST supply clickable elements and decorate them with **x-accept** and **x-reject** attributes, respecting the user's decision.

 The component listens for their click events and acts accordingly.